-This Spanish-inspired sweet potato tortilla based on the classic tortilla de patatas is baked in the oven instead of the stovetop.
+This sweet potato Spanish tortilla based on the classic tortilla de patatas is baked in the oven instead of the stovetop.

-In the meantime, I sauté some spinach and garlic and then set that aside to whisk into the eggs once the potatoes are ready.
+While the potatoes roast you sauté some spinach and garlic.
 While not a traditional ingredient in a Spanish omelette, I find the spinach adds a bit of welcome color and freshness.
-The cooked potatoes and spinach are then added to the beaten eggs and poured into a baking dish which goes back into the oven.
+Next add the cooked potatoes and spinach to the beaten eggs and pour them into a baking dish to go back into the oven.
 Since the potatoes are already cooked and tender, the eggs simply need to set before being served.

 Speaking of serving, you can certainly slice the tortilla into wedges but I like it cut it into bite-sized cubes and serve them as a tapas-style appetizer with a quick and easy romesco-style red pepper sauce on the side.
 And if by chance you have any leftovers, consider tucking a few into a lunchbox with a salad on the side the next day.